Nidhal-labri/AWS_KMS_Encrypt_and_Decrypt/README.md

 # 🔐 AWS Project: Encrypting and Decrypting Data using AWS KMS

 This project demonstrates how to use **AWS Key Management Service (KMS)** to securely encrypt, decrypt, and re-encrypt sensitive data.
 AWS KMS is a fully managed service that simplifies key creation and control, essential for protecting data at rest in modern cloud environments.
-Through this hands-on practice, I learned how to manage IAM users and permissions, configure CLI access, launch an EC2 instance, and perform KMS operations directly from the command line.

 ---